The elementary mathematics of binary-decimal converters

 When we divide by zero, we're left with nothing and have completed the process.
 How about we put it in writing?

-It's official; the conversion is complete.
+Therefore, the process of conversion is complete.
 We've laid out the stages of our transformation below:

 It is now obvious that the value of the remainder at each step is equivalent to the value of the x at the corresponding position.
 According to the aforementioned algorithm, the binary representation of the number 12 is 1100.

 Here you can see the logical progression that led to the algorithm described in the introduction.
-These four processes can be represented in a single graphic form as well.
+The numbers for all four procedures can be represented in this way, as well.

 If you want to learn about the algorithm for converting binary to decimal, you'll need to know how we arrive at that representation.